Alfredo Prieto: Trials and exposure

 Following these revelations, the Fairfax County Attorney's Office brought a number of charges against Alfredo Prieto, resulting in his extradition from San Quentin on April 28, 2006, to Virginia, where he was due to stand trial.
 Since Virginia death row inmates exhausted their appeals far more quickly than they did in California, officials there believed that Prieto's death sentence could be carried out in Virginia long before he exhausted his appeals in California.

 The first trial for the Raver-Fulton murders began in 2007, with Prieto initially being found guilty by a jury.
 However, the trial judge was forced to declare a mistrial during the penalty phase, after one juror claimed he had been peer pressured into going along with the guilty verdict.
 A second trial for the murders took place in 2008, with Prieto being convicted again and receiving two death sentences.
 Prieto's lawyers filed an appeal, and the Virginia Supreme Court overturned the sentence based on an error in the jury verdict form.
 Prieto was subsequently resentenced, and again received death sentences.

 A year later, his lawyers filed another appeal to overturn his sentence and asking for a new trial, based on the results from a psychiatric exam which determined that their client was intellectually disabled, with an IQ threshold between 67 and 73.
 Their petition was accepted, but at the third trial, the prosecutor's office proved to the court that Prieto had been a successful student at school in both El Salvador and the United States, and that he had adapted socially, had perfectly learned the English language, was popular and obtained a driver's license in both Virginia and California, which contradicted the notions of an intellectual disability.
-He was sentenced to death for a third and final time in 2010.
+He was sentenced to death for a third and final time in 2010 by Judge Randy Bellows.

 Execution

 On October 1, 2015, Prieto was executed by lethal injection at the Greensville Correctional Center at 9:17 p.m., in the presence of state witnesses and some of the victims' family members.
 Shortly before his execution, his lawyers filed a lawsuit to delay the execution date on the grounds that drugs used for the process were unsafe.
 They demanded information about the shelf life of pentobarbital, which the state had received from Texas in exchange for another sedative, midazolam, which had expired.
 Among other things, his lawyers sought to force the state to disclose the name of the pharmaceutical company producing the drug in order to determine its quality so they could prevent the physical torture of their client during the execution, but this suit was dismissed.
+Prieto gave a brief final statement, saying "I would like to say thanks to all my lawyers, all my supporters and all my family members.
+Get this over with."